-This award is open to all out-of-state female undergraduate students majoring in mathematics.
+This award is open to undergraduate students majoring in mathematics.
 Students do not need to apply for this award, but once again, we are happy to consider any material that you wish us to see.
 Each spring semester the scholarship committee of the Mathematics Department will select one student based on academic and personal achievement .

 The amount of award is $500.

 Source: The Patricia Ann Caldwell Endowed Scholarship Fund in the Virginia Tech Foundation.
 This fund was established by Ms Patricia Ann Caldwell.

 The John C. and Elsie M. Layman Scholarships

 These awards are open to all undergraduate mathematics majors, both incoming freshmen and continuing students, as specified yearly by the donors.
 These are merit scholarships based on academic performance.
 Preference is also given to incoming freshmen from rural Virginia areas and to continuing students with interests and abilities in undergraduate mathematical research.
 Scholarship totals for the 2000-2001 academic year are $2600; a $1000 freshman scholarship, three $500 scholarships for continuing students, and $100 in discretionary funds.

 Source: Gifts from Emeritus John W. Layman and Jane B. Layman

 The Oehring Textbook Scholarship